7c-artifacts/7c-artifacts/README.md

 ## Bugs and feature requests

-If you find a problem with 7C Poems or want to request a new feature, use the issue feature.
+If you find a problem with 7C Artifacts or want to request a new feature, use the issue feature.
 Search for issues similar to your request first—if nothing matches them, create a new issue.

 ## Copyright and license

-7C Poems is copyright 2022 by the contributors.
+7C Artifacts is copyright 2022 by the contributors.
 Code is licensed under Apache-2.0.